 6500+ Girl Names That End in E

-With Charlotte and Grace, the E ending is silent.
-Chloe and Penelope are both Greek names in which the E ending is pronounced as a long e, or ee.
-And Ellie has an E ending that's part of the sweetly old-fashioned ie sound that ends nickname names such as Addie, Callie, and Nellie.
+Charlotte is the most popular girl name ending with E in the US right now.
+Along with Charlotte, other E-ending girl names in the US Top 1000 include Grace, Alice, Chloe, Penelope, and Ellie.
+With Charlotte and Grace, the E ending is silent, but Chloe and Penelope are both Greek names in which the E ending is pronounced as a long e, or ee.
+And Ellie has an E ending that's part of the sweetly old-fashioned IE ending for nickname names such as Addie, Callie, and Nellie.
 Trending e-ending girl names further down the list include Birdie, Calliope, and Delphine.
 Unique female names that end with the letter E include Swayze, Haidee, and Frostine.
 Here are all Nameberry’s girl names that end with the letter E, ordered by popularity on Nameberry.

 Origin:French, feminine diminutive of Charles